Embird Embroidery Software

 Embird Tutorial - Sfumato Stitch (old version): Creating Design

 11 - Click the "Compute Stitches" button.
-Program will start computing the stitches.
-Calculation of design may last several minutes or even hours for very large designs.
-When finished, return to Embird Editor - program will ask you whether you want to close the Sfumato session and return to Embird Editor or not.
+The program will start computing the stitches.
+Calculation of the design may last several minutes or even hours for very large designs.
+When finished, return to the Embird Editor - the program will ask you whether you want to close the Sfumato session and return to the Embird Editor or not.

 Picture No. 7